|The bottom book is an inexpensive Phaidon title with lots of photos. ISBN 071484151X|

 Siskind's work, more or less, falls into two parts: the Photo League and representational photography up to 1954 and the abstract expressionistic photos from around 1950 onwards.
 The book and essays give prominence to the latter which I think is reasonable because Siskind had this field to himself, there are pages of wonderful photos revealing close-ups of graphic shapes and textures captured in the urban landscape and also similar abstract images of plants and trees from the natural world.

 Giles Mora devotes a lot of space in his essays explaining how Siskin's abstract photo style evolved and how it tied in with abstract expressionist painters in mid-century New York.
-There is a chapter devoted to Frantz Kline (one of Siskind's friends) with some photos that, at a glance, look remarkably like Kline paintings.
+There is a chapter devoted to Franz Kline (one of Siskind's friends) with some photos that, at a glance, look remarkably like Kline paintings.

 I was slightly disappointed that forty-four photos from Siskind's Photo League years are not given the same prominence as his abstract work.
-Several of them are too small on the page leaving plenty of empty page space.
+Several of them are too small on the page leaving plenty of empty space.
 Other than that this is a fine photobook revealing extraordinary images taken by a rather forgotten photographer.